deval-core/De-Val/README.md

 Welcome to De-Val, the pioneering decentralized evaluation subnet for large language models (LLMs).
 Built on the robust Bittensor network, De-Val offers unmatched objectivity and reliability in evaluating LLM outputs, tackling challenges such as hallucinations, misattributions, relevancy and summary completeness.

-Our unique approach leverages synthetic data for initial training and plans to transition to real data from small to medium-sized businesses (SMBs), ensuring continuous optimization and high standards of AI-generated content.
+Our unique approach leverages synthetic data for initial training with long-term plans to provide evaluation and monitoring capabilities for businesses looking to improve their own LLM based solutions through A/B testing or offline validation.Our primary focus is evaluation in the context of RAG based scenarios to help businesses answer questions such as:
+- How accurate is my LLM given the provided context?
+- How comprehensive are our abstractive summaries?
+Are we missing key details?
+- Can we correctly identify key users and match their names to relevant action items?

 In our first iteration of the subnet, we will release evaluators focused on:
-- Hallucination Detection: Identifying and mitigating false or nonsensical outputs, including:
+- Hallucination Detection: Identifying false or nonsensical outputs within LLM summaries given a RAG context.
-- Misattribution Correction: Ensuring the accuracy of attributed information.
+- Misattribution Correction: Measuring participant attribution accuracy in LLM summaries from sales calls, meetings, general chat messages, etc.
 - Summary Completeness: Evaluating the thoroughness and reliability of generated summaries.
-- Relevancy: Binary prediction of whether a response is relevant or not.
+- Relevancy: Binary prediction of whether a response is relevant to a user's query or not.

 ## Key Features
 🔑 **Unbiased, Decentralized Evaluations**